-A performance to remember, the Riviera Maya Jazz Festival 2018 brought together a collection of the finest voices, musicians and performers here in Playa del Carmen, Mexico for three jazz fun filled nights – November 30, December 1st and 2nd, playing to huge crowds from all ages.
+A performance to remember, the Riviera Maya Jazz Festival 2018 brings together a collection of the finest voices, musicians and performers here in Playa del Carmen, Mexico for three jazz fun-filled nights – November 30, December 1st and 2nd, playing to huge crowds from all ages.
 This festival has been going on since 2003 and is FREE.

 The lineup this year included:

 November 30th – Bebel Gilberto, Lori Williams & Bob Baldwin, Kike Pat, un Maya en el Jazz